Avogadro/two.avogadro.cc/_sources/docs/tools/animation-tool.md.txt

 :::{tip}
 You can record the entire animation as a GIF or AVI file in Avogadro or save a set of PNG images to convert to an MP4 movie with the [ffmpeg](https://www.ffmpeg.org/) package.
 The resolution will be identical to the current window.
 :::

+## See Also

+- {ref}`tutorials-viewing-vibrations` – Visualize vibrational modes from calculations
+- {ref}`optimize-conformers` – Generate and explore molecular conformers
+- {ref}`tools-navigation-tool` – Rotate and zoom the view during playback